 Gravy is optional:

-Einbrenne or Roux: After frying the Frikadellen or meat patties remove them from the pan and place them on a plate, remove fat and but leave about 2 tbsp.(fat or butter).
-Scrape the pan.
+Einbrenne or Roux: After cooking the Frikadellen or meat patties, take them out of the pan and set them on a plate.
+Discard most of the fat but retain about 2 tablespoons (of fat or butter).
+Be sure to scrape the bottom of the pan.

-Set on medium heat, sift into the pan with the drippings 1 tbsp flour, stirring constantly, sweat through (3 to 5 min).
-Pour in 200 ml of liquid (clear broth, milk or water), stirring constantly with a whisk to avoid lumps.
-Bring to the boil once.
-Remove from heating element.
-Season gravy with salt and pepper and add a dollop of sour cream.
-I like to finish off my gravy with Worcestershire sauce and/or white wine at the end.
-Serve hot.
+Set the heat to medium and sift 1 tablespoon of flour into the pan with the drippings, stirring constantly for 3 to 5 minutes.
+Gradually add 200 ml of liquid (broth, milk, or water), whisking continuously to prevent lumps.
+Bring it to a boil, then remove from heat.
+Season the gravy with salt and pepper and stir in a dollop of sour cream.
+I like to finish it off with Worcestershire sauce or white wine before serving hot.

 Also see Einbrenne or Roux here